Norsk Hydro: Heavy water production at Rjukan

 The Rjukan plant was the only location in Europe which produced heavy water, a component the Allied powers in World War II feared would be used as part of the German atomic bomb project.
 At the time, German industrial conglomerate I.G.
 Farben owned stock in Norsk Hydro, which then produced less than 3 usgal of heavy water per month, and the company was approached to increase its deuterium output to at least 30 usgal per month.
-Although Hydro's management had previously refused to supply the heavy water, the company relinquished its resistance and agreed to supply 1.5 tons of the material per year upon Norway's surrender to Nazi Germany.
+Although Norsk Hydro's management had previously refused to supply the heavy water, upon Norway's surrender to Nazi Germany, the company gave up its resistance and agreed to supply 1.5 tons of heavy water per year.

 Consequently, Norsk Hydro's facilities were the target of several commando and air raids and a sabotage raid which eventually resulted in the plant's destruction and later reconstruction.